History in the Columbia River Gorge

 15,000-13,000 years ago

 • Missoula Ice Age Floods happen when the ice dam forming Glacial Lake Missoula breaks, sending forth a 400 ft. wall of water traveling 65 mph, carving the Columbia River Gorge.
 Some estimates say the flood of water was at ten times the flow of all current rivers combined.
-The estimate is the first “giga-flood” of the Ice Age Floods carried 540 cubic miles of water, 50 cubic miles of ice, and 50 cubic miles of debris, scouring the landscape of the Pacific Northwest and the Columbia River gorge.
+The estimate is the first “giga-flood” of the Ice Age Floods carried 540 cubic miles of water, 40 cubic miles of ice, and 50 cubic miles of debris, scouring the landscape of the Pacific Northwest and the Columbia River gorge.
 This catastrophic event repeats several times.
+Native American oral histories recall great floods in the Columbia Gorge.

 • People arriving by canoes first populated the Pacific Northwest, becoming the indigenous peoples of the Americas.
 Later, some people traveled over the land bridge of Beringia crossed the Bering Strait from Mongolia.